Using the PVS-Studio extension for Visual Studio Code

 Here's an example of a command used to convert the PVS-Studio report to JSON format with the help of plog-converter (Linux and macOS):

-plog-converter path/to/report/file.json -t json \
+plog-converter path/to/report/file.plog -t json \

 -o PVS-Studio.json

-Viewing a converted PVS-Studio report in VS Code
+Viewing converted PVS-Studio report in VS Code

 For convenient work with the table, attach it to the panel.
 To do this, right-click the panel header and select "Keep 'PVS-Studio'".